Adolis García Player Props: Rangers vs. Marlins

-On Saturday, Adolis Garcia (hitting .324 in his past 10 games) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be George Soriano.
-First pitch is at 4:05 PM ET.
+On Sunday, Adolis Garcia (.405 on-base percentage in past 10 games, 64 points above season-long percentage) and the Texas Rangers face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 2:35 PM ET.

-In his last appearance, he reached base in all four of his plate appearances (3-for-3 with a double, two home runs and two RBI) against the Marlins.
+In his most recent game he had a hitless performance (0-for-3) against the Marlins.

 Adolis García Game Info & Props vs. the Marlins